1. Exploratory Testing

 - Evaluating whether the software works as outlined in the test specifications;

-- When the software doesn’t perform as expected, describing the issues encountered as detailed bug reports.
+- When the software doesn’t perform as expected, describe the issues encountered as detailed bug reports.

 - In order to ensure a smooth experience, we recommend replying to our invitation as soon as possible letting the team know whether you are available for the test;

-- It’s important to read all of the testing instructions and to clarify any unclear aspects ahead of time, in order to meet the agreed deadlines;
+- It’s important to read all the test instructions and to clarify any unclear aspects ahead of time, in order to meet the agreed deadlines;

 - The test case execution is considered complete once all of the test cases inside the selected suite have the appropriate status assigned to them.